 With your help we can bring back hedgehogs to our towns and countryside

 For such a small animal, hedgehogs range over a surprisingly large area and in a single night a male hedgehog can travel 2-3 kilometres.
-The hedgehog that visits your garden will therefore be roaming far and wide - and to do this they need interconnected patches of feeding, nesting and hibernating habitat.
+The hedgehog that visits your garden will therefore be roaming far and wide - and to do this they need interconnected patches of feeding and nesting habitat.

 Our modern landscape fragmented by houses, roads, walls, fences and farming, is an increasingly difficult place for hedgehogs to navigate safely.
 Reversing the decline of hedgehogs will be a challenge, but creating a network of Living Gardens linked in to a rich Living Landscape is a good place to start.